EricGebhart/wp-md/README.md

 and rename the posts into individual jekyll/markdown posts using jekyll/markdown conventions for the header and naming.

-You'll need to edit the posts afterward just to be sure, The URLs will definitely need fixing.
+You'll need to edit the posts afterward just to be sure.
+You may have HTML that the 'convert.sed' script does not handle.
 But the bulk of the work will be done.

 ---